White people: let’s talk about racism in Australia

 - By Jenny Tannoch-Bland: Identifying White Race Privilege

-- Gippslandia, by Shannon Woodcock: Why didn’t they teach us our history in school?
+- By Shannon Woodcock: Why didn’t they teach us our history in school?

 - Uluru Statement from the Heart (interactive)

-- Video presented by Anita Heiss, UQ: ChangeMakers – Black Lives Matter: the Australian context
+- Video (Anita Heiss), UQ: ChangeMakers – Black Lives Matter: Australian context

 Back To Blog